IgniteUI/help-topics/topics/02_Controls/igGrid/07_igGrid_Styling_and_Theming.md

 ## Required CSS and Themes

-The Ignite UI™ grid (or `igGrid`), like other jQuery widgets, utilizes the jQuery UI CSS Framework for styling.
-Included in Ignite UI are custom jQuery UI themes called Infragistics and Metro.
+The %%ProductName%%™ grid (or `igGrid`), like other jQuery widgets, utilizes the jQuery UI CSS Framework for styling.
+Included in %%ProductName%% are custom jQuery UI themes called Infragistics and Metro.
 These themes provide a professional and attractive design to all Infragistics and standard jQuery UI widgets.

 In addition to the Infragistics and Metro themes, there is a structure directory, which is required for the basic CSS layout of the Infragistics widgets.